Sugobet/API_Sword/[EN]-README.md

 10. Enable bypassing dangerous interface access (skip interfaces containing strings)

 11. Save scope and all settings

+12. Add a custom path after the API interface and before the parameters

+13. Control the number of threads

 Other settings are under development and improvement.
 If you have any suggestions or questions, please submit an issue on GitHub.